qvik/qvik-network-ios/README.md

 # Qvik's network utility collection

-*This library contains Swift (2.0+) networking utilities for use in both Qvik's internal and customer projects.
+*This library contains Swift (3.0+) networking utilities for use in both Qvik's internal and customer projects.
 They are released with the MIT license.*

 ## Changelog

+* 0.10.0
+    * Swift3 support
 * 0.9.2
 	* Added MockRemoteService
 	* Added Double.clamp() and CGFloat.clamp()